Why Intermittent Fasting Isn't The Best Diet For You

 man standing on scales

 By restricting the hours in which you eat, it limits your ability to listen to your body.
-What happens if your fast begins at 6pm but you feel hungry at 7.00pm?
+What happens if you eating window stops at 6pm but you feel hungry at 7.00pm?
 You’ll have to ignore your hunger cues and go hungry until you’re able to eat again.
 When your eating hours roll around again, you’ll be so hungry that you could overeat which will disrupt the calorie deficit you're trying to achieve.

 The reverse could also happen, depending on how restrictively you're following the diet, what if you're not hungry during your eating hours?
 You’ll be forced to eat even though you don’t want to as you know you won't be able to eat later.
 It’s not practical to be eating by the clock and ignoring your own appetite signals.